ce6ac/cs2hack/README.md

 to get setup, we're assuming you have a qemu/kvm gaming setup already.

 #### web
-didn't npm init so you'll just go into the "web" folder and run the following to get all packages required.
+go into the "web" folder and run the following to get all packages required.
 ```
 npm install express http socket.io cors path
 ```